rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 # Building from Source
 ---
-Because pps-client contains a Linux kernel driver, building pps-client requires more than just compiling it.
-A compiled Linux kernel with the same version as the version present on the RPi must also be available during the compilation of pps-client which can be built directly on the RPi or on a Linux workstation with a cross-compiler.
-Building on the RPi is slower but if you get a clean build you know the code will run.
-Not so straight forward on a cross-compiler.
-It can build clean but still not run on the RPi.
-Then what do you do?
+Because pps-client contains a Linux kernel driver, building pps-client requires that a compiled Linux kernel with the same version as the version present on the RPi must also be available during the compilation of pps-client.
+The pps-client project can be built directly on the RPi or on a Linux workstation with a cross-compiler.
+Building on the RPi is slower but more reliable.
 In either case you will first need to download and compile the Linux kernel that corresponds to the kernel version on your RPi.

 The steps below don't do a complete kernel installation.
 Only enough is done to get the object files that are necessary for compiling a kernel driver.
 If you are unable to match your kernel version to the source found [here](https://github.com/raspberrypi/linux) instructions for doing a complete kernel install can be found [here](https://www.raspberrypi.org/documentation/linux/kernel/building.md).
 Otherwise follow the steps below.